mhhollomon/codevamping-blog/site/content/article/human-perception-and-neolithic-house-orientation/index.md

 [^1]: Archeologist don't have many clues on why a house was abandoned.

 The clan picks a spot about 100 yards away from the old house and rebuilds.
-For reasons only know to you, you go to particular pains to make the new house have the same orientation as the old - the new house will be parallel to the old one[^2].
+For reasons only known to you, you go to particular pains to make the new house have the same orientation as the old - the new house will be parallel to the old one[^2].